yandex/gixy/README.md

 # Overview
 <img align="right" width="192" height="192" src="/docs/logo.png">

-Gixy is a tool for Nginx configuration analyzing.
+Gixy is a tool to analyze Nginx configuration.
 The main goal of Gixy is to prevent misconfiguration and automate flaw detection.

-Currently supported Python versions is 2.7 and 3.5+.
+Currently supported Python versions are 2.7 and 3.5+.

-Disclaimer: Gixy is well tested only on GNU/Linux, in other OS may have some issues.
+Disclaimer: Gixy is well tested only on GNU/Linux, other OSs may have some issues.

 # Installation
 Gixy is distributed on [PyPI](https://pypi.python.org/pypi/gixy).
 The best way to install it is with pip: